cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 ### 2.1 Precursor
 Place only one IFC file in `<root>\data\ifc\`.
 This directory is directly linked to the relevant directory in the Docker container.
 The agent is only able to convert ONE IFC model at a time.

+Please modify the following properties according to your model in `config/properties.yaml`:
+    - `root_tile`*: Bounding box for the root tile
+    - `child_tile`*: Bounding box for all children tiles containing assets

+**WIP: Generating bounding boxes from their model automatically, will make this redundant*
 ### 2.2 API
 Instructions for the agent and its various API endpoints can be found at the API root `http://localhost:5105/`.
 A brief overview is as follows:
 - **POST** request to convert an IFC model to 3D Tileset, and output tileset.json files.
 Accepted parameters: